- Understand and apply the idea of a balanced (long-term global average) heat budget to explain how the greenhouse effect works.

 That temperature turns out to be just below 0°F. (This might seem very cold (it is!), but remember that since 90% of what the earth emits to space comes from the atmosphere, the figure of 0°F is a rough indication of the average temperature of the atmosphere, parts of which we know from radiosonde balloon soundings can be very cold.)

-Now, the energy budget of the surface is also balanced, and the surface also loses most of its heat (about 80%) by emitting radiative energy.
+Now, the energy budget of the surface is also balanced, and the surface also loses most (80%, or 390 W/m2 out of a total of 519 W/m2) of its heat by emitting radiative energy.
 Hence, the surface must also be at about the right temperature to emit

 The bottom line is that the planet as a whole absorbs less radiative energy (235W/m2) than the surface does (519 W/m2), because the surface has an additional large source of energy that the planet as a whole doesn't have—absorption of LWIR radiation emitted downward by greenhouse gases and clouds in the atmosphere.
 Both budgets are balanced, though, so both the planet as a whole and the earth's surface must lose as much energy as they gain, which they do mostly by emitting radiative energy.
 To balance its budget the surface must lose more energy by radiative emission than the planet as a whole does, and a basic law of radiation tells us that the surface has to be warmer to emit more—in fact, about 60°F warmer.

-Suppose that all gases that absorb longwave infrared (LWIR) radiation (notably
+- Suppose that all gases that absorb terrestrial radiation (notably

 water vapor and carbon dioxide, but other, less important ones, too) were removed